 Note: This post was originally published on 20th June 2014 and has been updated multiple times to take into account the latest features for both Hootsuite and Buffer, the latest update being 12th July 2016.

-Social media has become a big part of almost everything we do online.
+Yes we are a link building agency offering link building services but Social media has become a big part of almost everything we do online.

 A strong social media presence leads to brand awareness, strong customer relationship management, target market expansion, valuable feedback and a boost in traffic.